Shopify/checkout-sheet-kit-android/samples/README.md

 # Sample Projects

-In this directory you will find sample projects which implement the `ShopifyCheckoutKit` library in various ways.
+In this directory you will find sample projects which implement the `ShopifyCheckoutSheetKit` library in various ways.

 Each project directory contains a `.env.example` file.
 Simply rename it